Classifying Triangles Calculator

 How to classify a triangle by its sides?

-To classify a triangle by its sides, you need to check how many sides have equal length.
+To classify a triangle by its sides, you need to check how many sides have equal lengths.

 - Equilateral triangle – has three equal sides (and three equal angles);